 There are two ways a non-fiction author can do this, so read on!

-How to get reviews
+How to get reviews and testimonials

-- Sending out your manuscript for review
+1. Sending out your manuscript for review

 Only do this if you have trusted contacts to send the manuscript to.
 This could be to peers in your industry, clients who love your work or people who are familiar with your concepts and ideas.

-Ask the writer to talk about the specific results or benefits they received from your book.
+It can be hard to approach people to ask for reviews.
+Asking people to tell you how wonderful you are isn’t many authors’ favourite activity list.
+Instead, ask the writer to talk about the specific results or benefits they received from your book.
 This will have more impact for your readers than a general acknowledgement of your fabulousness.
 Then give a date you need the review by to avoid holding up the publishing process.

-- Reusing current reviews
+1. Reusing current testimonials

-How many reviews to use
+How many reviews or testimonials to use

 Ideally, we’d choose the ones that say something unique, have a different slant or area of service, or fill a different client need.
 You can imagine then that the collection we publish will give a broad idea of the variety of issues you help with and the variety of people you help.